v-vekpawar/Auto_Portfolio/README.md

 - ❌ Sublicense or sell the software

 ### Contribution Process:

 1. **Local Development**: Make modifications on your local machine only
 2. **Submit Pull Request**: Propose changes via GitHub pull requests
 3. **Wait for Approval**: Only approved changes can be pushed to the repository
 4. **No Unauthorized Distribution**: Modified versions must stay local until approved

 ### Legal Responsibility:

 - **User Liability**: You are fully responsible for compliance with all laws and platform terms
 - **LinkedIn Compliance**: You must follow LinkedIn's Terms of Service
 - **No Author Liability**: The author is not responsible for any misuse or legal issues
 - **Indemnification**: Users agree to protect the author from legal claims

-### Why This License?

-This custom license allows:
-1. **Controlled Distribution**: Prevents unauthorized copying and sharing
-2. **Quality Control**: Ensures all public modifications are approved
-3. **Legal Protection**: Shields the author from liability
-4. **Usage Freedom**: Still allows personal and commercial use
-5. **Contribution Management**: Maintains organized development process

 ## 🤝 Contributing